Bachelor of Science Degree

 In addition, the B.S. degree is required to pursue an advanced degree in nursing, which prepares the nurse for roles such as nurse educator, nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist, nurse administrator and nurse researcher.
 The nursing profession encompasses opportunities for a lifelong and rewarding career.

-The program for the bachelor of science degree must include a total of at least 120 credits as outlined in the School of Nursing Student Handbook.
+The program for the bachelor of science degree must include a total of at least 120 credits as outlined in the College of Nursing Student Handbook.

 The General (four-year) B.S. program in Nursing is open to incoming first-year students at the following campuses:

 Students admitted directly to Nursing must start and remain all four years at the campus to which they are admitted.
 University Park students will spend one academic year at the Penn State Milton S. Hershey Medical Center.

 Previous and current Penn State students and transfer students may also be considered for the campus B.S. programs (see B.S.
 Program Admission Information).
 University Park will continue to admit only first-year applicants (high school students or adults with fewer than 18 college credits).
 Students cannot enter the B.S. program at University Park other than as incoming first-year students admitted directly to the major.